-Seven key considerations for successful ERP implementations
+7 key considerations for successful ERP implementations

-2. Selecting the right software and implementation partner: There are many ERP systems on the market for all types of organizations and it is critical that your team takes the time to find the right system for your organization.
-Make sure that you are developing the requirements that your organization needs for a new system and that vendors meet those requirements.
-The last thing you want to do is go through the effort of an implementation and realize a system does not meet your needs.
+2. Selecting the right software and implementation partner: There are many cloud ERP systems on the market for all types of organizations, and it’s critical that your team takes the time to find the right system for your company.
+Conduct a fit gap analysis to define the requirements that your organization needs, and evaluate vendors based on their ability to meet those requirements.
+The last thing you want is to go through the effort of an implementation and realize that a system doesn’t fully meet your needs.